GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants are limited to state housing agencies that administer programs such as LIHTC or HOME and must have formal inter agency agreements with state health and Medicaid agencies to provide supportive services.
-Individuals nonprofits and for profit entities are not eligible.
-Applicants must demonstrate program capacity and compliance with federal requirements.
+Eligible applicants are state housing agencies or similar entities that administer housing programs such as LIHTC or HOME.
+Applicants must have a formal inter agency partnership agreement with state health and human services and Medicaid agencies to provide supportive services.
+Only one applicant per state is permitted.
+Individuals, nonprofit organizations, and for profit entities are not eligible.
+Applicants must meet federal statutory requirements and demonstrate capacity to administer rental assistance programs.

 Geographic Eligibility